annabelkrijgsman/Python-SuperPy-V2/README.md

 Asks for an integer and advances the system date by this many days by writing the new date to date.txt

-`python main.py advance-date`
+`python main.py advance-date --days 3`

 - ### `register-purchase`

-Starts the buy registration process, asks for a product name, amount (int), the price (float, accepts int), number of days from now the product will expire (int) and writes the bought item(s) to the bought.csv file
+Starts the buy registration process, asks for a product name (str), quantity (int), the price (float, accepts int), number of days from now the product will expire (int) and writes the bought item(s) to the bought.csv file

-`python main.py register-purchase`
+`python main.py register-purchase --productname Olives --quantity 5 --price 1.55 --expiration 10`

 - ### `register-sale`

-Starts the sales registration process, asks for a product name and number of items and checks if these are available, asks for sell price and writes the sold products to sales.csv
+Starts the sales registration process, asks for a product name (str) and number of products sold (int), asks for sell price (float) and writes the sold products to sales.csv

-`python main.py register-sale`
+`python main.py register-sale --productname Olives --quantity 2 --price 2.15`

 - ### `show-total-revenue`